 3) the US dollar is on par with the Bahamian dollar; 4) there’s a variety of vacation accommodations here that are priced from budget to luxury; 5) this is a tropical paradise that will fill your days with warm temperatures, soft sand beaches, and crystal clear waters perfect for swimming and snorkeling.

 As for our nature tours, we pride ourselves in our knowledge of the local area and ability to answer your questions about the environment, birds, and animals.
 We are affordably priced and can customize tours.
-Many people have also told us they appreciate our “family-friendly” approach that suits everyone from grandparents on down to young kids.
-Our goal is to offer each and every visitor a fun and memorable experience.
+Many people have also told us they appreciate our family-friendly approach.
+I certainly wish to offer each and every visitor a fun and memorable experience.

 Click on the buttons below to share this post on Social Media